 A Zone for Each Threat Type

-To provide flexibility to our customers for managing the needs of their users or clients, we offer five separate Response Policy Zones.
+To provide flexibility to our customers for managing the needs of their users or clients, we offer seven separate response policy zones.
 Each zone can be implemented – or not – depending on your needs.
-These zones include domains hosting (1) C2s, (2) DGAs (used by over 40 malware and ransomware families), (3) Malware, (4) Cryptominers, and (5) Phishing sites.
+These zones include domains hosting (1) C2s, (2) COVID-19 Newly Registered Domains, (3) Cryptominers, (4) DGAs (used by over 40 malware and ransomware families), (5) DNS-over-HTTPS servers, (6) Malware, and (7) Phishing sites.

 Apart from applying only the zones that relate to the threats faced by your business, Malware Patrol allows for whitelisting domains from all zones via a simple web interface.

 Another tool available is the filtering of domains using the Cisco Umbrella domain ranking.
-Zones can be filtered based on the top 25,000 1000,000 or 1,000,000 domains as per your request.
-The Cisco Umbrella classification is updated weekly and applied seamlessly with the whitelisting mechanism.
+Zones can be filtered based on the top 25,000, 100,000 or 1,000,000 domains.
+The Cisco Umbrella classification is updated weekly and applied seamlessly.